 - Shirataki noodles

-In other words, the ketogenic diet + the 12 keto foods in this article = rapid fat loss, decreased disease and cancer risk and improved health and brain function.
+Simply put, the ketogenic diet + the 12 keto foods in this article = rapid fat loss, improved overall health, enhanced brain function, and decreased risk of various diseases.

 - Cocoa Reduces Blood Pressure and Insulin Resistance and Improves Endothelium-Dependent Vasodilation in Hypertensives — AHA Journals